clearbits/guagame/README.md

 # Server side

-# Required, the API key got
+# Required, the API key got from OpenAI (